 Blockchains are distributed data-management systems that record every single exchange between their users.
 These immutable digital documents use several techniques to create a trustless, intermediary-free system.

-Let’s start with the blocks.
 Each block contains stored data, as well as its own unique alphanumeric code, called a hash.
 These cryptographically generated codes can be thought of as a digital fingerprint.
-They play a role in linking blocks together, as new blocks are generated from the previous block’s hash code, thus creating a chronological sequence, as well as tamper proofing.
-Any manipulation to these codes outputs an entirely different string of gibberish, making it easy for participants to spot and reject misfit blocks.
+They play a role in linking blocks together, as new blocks are generated from the previous block’s hash code, thus creating a chronological sequence, as well as tamper-proofing.
+Any manipulation of these codes outputs an entirely different string of gibberish, making it easy for participants to spot and reject misfit blocks.

-Another key feature to the inner workings of blockchain is decentralization.
-In lieu of a centralized entity, blockchains distribute control across a peer-to-peer network made up of interconnected computers, or nodes.
-These nodes are in constant communication with one another, keeping the digital ledger up-to-date.
-So when a transaction is taking place among two peers, all nodes take part in validating the transaction using consensus mechanisms.
+Another key feature of the inner workings of blockchain is decentralization.
+Blockchains distribute control across a peer-to-peer network of interconnected computers, or nodes.
+These nodes are in constant communication with one another, updating the digital ledger.
+So when a transaction takes place among two peers, all nodes take part in validating the transaction using consensus mechanisms.
 These built-in protocols keep all in-network nodes in agreement on a single data set.
 No blocks can be added to the blockchain until it is verified and has reached consensus.
-Luckily, this step has been sped up with the advent of smart contracts, which are self-executing programs coded into a blockchain that automate the verification process.
+This step has been sped up with the advent of smart contracts, which are self-executing programs coded into a blockchain that automate the verification process.

 Once a transaction is recorded, it’s considered permanent.
 Blockchains are one-way operations in that there are no reversible actions.
 This immutability is part of creating transparency across the network and a trustworthy record of all activities on the blockchain.